oss-review-toolkit/ort/CONTRIBUTING.md

     Signed-off-by: John Doe <john.doe@oss-review-toolkit.org>
 ```

-Git has the `-s` flag that can sign a commit for you, see example below:
+Git has the `-s` option (lower case) for `commit` that can sign off a commit for you, see example below:

 `$ git commit -s -m 'spdx-utils: Add sanity checks for values of the mapping objects'`